Tips for getting an EMT Certification

 Where do you want to get certified?

-Most EMT certifications are given by the state in which you take the course but applying for reciprocity to another state is a simple process that BMCEMS will do for you if you join our program.
+Most EMT certifications are given by the state in which you take the course, but BMCEMS will help you apply for PA reciprocity if you join our program.
 So while it is easier to take a course in Pennsylvania if you plan to work as an EMT here, you can take a course in any state depending on what is convenient for you.
-It's often easier for college students to get certified over the summer and it's often easier financially to find a summer course close to your hometown.
+It's often easier for college students to get certified over the summer, in addition to being more financially feasible to find a summer course close to your hometown.

 What's your budget?

-In general EMT courses will cost $800-$3,000 depending on where you are in the country.
+In general, EMT courses can cost anywhere from $400 to $3,000 depending on where you are in the country.
 The most expensive ones may be better quality but every course will teach you what you need to know to get certified.
+Community colleges are an excellent place to look for high-quality, low-cost programs.

 What kind of places offer EMT certification courses?